elie009/utlityhub360/UtilityHub360/Documentation/General/databaseSchema.md

 - `IX_Transactions_LoanId`: Index on LoanId for transaction queries
 - `IX_Payments_LoanId`: Index on LoanId for payment queries
 - `IX_Notifications_UserId`: Index on UserId for notification queries
+- `IX_Investments_UserId`: Index on UserId for user investment queries
+- `IX_Investments_IsActive`: Index on IsActive for filtering active accounts
+- `IX_InvestmentPositions_InvestmentId`: Index on InvestmentId for position queries
+- `IX_InvestmentPositions_Symbol`: Index on Symbol for symbol-based queries
+- `IX_InvestmentTransactions_InvestmentId`: Index on InvestmentId for transaction queries
+- `IX_InvestmentTransactions_TransactionDate`: Index on TransactionDate for date-based queries
+- `IX_InvestmentTransactions_TransactionType`: Index on TransactionType for type filtering

 ## 🔒 Data Types